smalldatabrains/CitySegmentor/README.md

-# Rust Detection CNN Classifier
+# UNET Segmentation and detection CNN Classifier

-A deep learning application that uses a Convolutional Neural Network (CNN) to segment cityscape.
+A deep learning application that uses a Convolutional Neural Network (CNN) UNET architecture to segment cityscape.
 The project includes both a training module and a user-friendly GUI application for making predictions.

+classifier.py also inclue a simplier model to train for classification tasks.

 ## Features